heutelbeck/sapl-demos/sapl-demo-axon/README.md

 in an event-driven application domain implemented with the Axon Framework and Spring Boot.

 In particular, it demonstrates how to secure *commands* and *queries*, including *subscription queries* in a declarative style by adding different SAPL Annotations to aggregates, domain services, or projections.
-These annotations will automatically deploy policy enforcement points in the different command and query handlers.
+These annotations automatically deploy policy enforcement points in the command and query handlers.

-Further, the demo includes examples for customizing authorization subscriptions and enforcing obligations on the handling of commands and queries, such as triggering side-effects (e.g., dispatch events or commands) or modifying and filtering of data before delivering it to users.
+Further, the demo includes examples for customizing authorization subscriptions and enforcing obligations on the handling of commands and queries, such as triggering side-effects (e.g., dispatch events or commands) or modifying and filtering data before delivering it to users.

 ## Prerequisites

 The only requirement for running the demo is the presence of a working install of JDK 17 and Maven.
-Also, port 8080 (for the demo application) and port 8888 (used by the embedded MongoDB) have to be available when running the demo.
+Also, port 8080 (for the demo application) and port 8888 (used by the embedded MongoDB) must be available when running the demo.

 ## Running the Demo

 To run the demo, execute ``mvn spring-boot:run`` in the demos root folder.
-You can then access the demo by navigating to [http://localhost:8080](http://localhost:8080).
+You can access the demo by navigating to [http://localhost:8080](http://localhost:8080).
 Here you will be greeted by a login form.
-And after logging in you will be forwarded to a Swagger API page [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).
+And after logging in, you will be forwarded to a Swagger API page [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).

 ## The Demo Hospital Domain

 The demo implements a simple hospital scenario.
 The central and only aggregate in the system is the ```Patient``` aggregate.
 Each patient can be registered, hospitalized, discharged, and diagnosed.
 Further, the staff can connect monitoring devices to patients to take measurements of vital signs, such as heart rate, blood pressure, body temperature, and respiration rate.

-Whenever the application starts up, a number of random patients are generate, diagnosed with a random condition, and different monitors are connected to each of the patients.
+Whenever the application starts up, some patients are generated, diagnosed with conditions, and different monitors are connected to each of the patients.

-In order to interact with the demo you have to authenticate as a staff member of the hospital.
-Staff is not modeled using aggregates.
+To interact with the demo, you have to authenticate as a hospital staff member.
+The demo does not use aggregates to model staff members.
 You can impersonate the following pre-configured staff members by logging in:

 | Username   | Password | Position       | Ward                                |